Oneflow-Inc/oneflow-documentation/en/docs/quick_start/quickstart_in_3_min.md

 This page is a demonstration of a simple network.
 In Using [convolution neural network for handwriting recognition](lenet_mnist.md), we will give a more comprehensive and detailed introduction of using OneFlow process.
 In addition, you can reference to the training of all kinds of problems in detail in [Based topics](../basics_topics/data_input.md) of OneFlow.

-We also provide some of the prevalent network and the data for your reference The [sample code](https://github.com/Oneflow-Inc/OneFlow-Benchmark).
+We also provide some of the prevalent network and the data for you to reference [sample code](https://github.com/Oneflow-Inc/OneFlow-Benchmark).